 And now I have a new strap to study which was lent to me by Susan who visited me when I was traveling.
 She brought it along and I was delighted to be able to see both sides of it.
 There are so many pictures online of these bands from Oaxaca, Mexico but you never get to see the back side.
 There are many more examples of these on Teyacapan’s Flickr page of Mexican textiles.

 Perhaps this structure is woven somewhere here in South America too but I have never come across it so this is a great opportunity to take a good look.
 Maybe it was woven here in pre-Columbian times.
 She urged me to take it home and just send it back to her when I am done.
 How cool is that?

 I have this urge to go back to some simpler things and explore them more…like the white plain-weave piece I am doing, some more very simple ikat motifs which again involves just plain weave and I have been also looking again at simple warp floats.

-One of my students in the US who has taken a couple of classes with me wove this cool backstrap after having learned about simple warp floats in my beginner class.
+One of my weaving friends in the US wove this cool backstrap after having woven simple warp floats with me.

-We just touched on floating both colors in class and she took that home and ran with it.
+We just played a little with floating both colors and she went on and ran with it.

 At left you can see various parts of Kristi’s backstrap which is patterned with floats in two colors.
-She brought it to use in our second class together, this time on pebble weave.
+She used it the second time we wove together.

 When I was at Maryland Sheep and Wool I got to see many people of all ages being introduced to fiber activities.